9:00 am - Chobani is making oat milk lattes and you best believe we're the first in line.

 Zimmern talked about what would happen if we all sunk a ton of money into a country like Haiti, where we could grow unique crops and invest in the local food industry with the purpose of having a true positive impact on the area.
 “It’s important, as culinarians, that we support all kinds of ideas in food.
 I believe deeply in the power of adventure learning, so I love doing dishes from other cultures and parts of the world.”

 1:45 pm — Build a Better Burger: How to Raise Your Price Point But Not Your Labor

 The secret?
 Grass-fed patties.

-They have an 80/20 lean to fat ratio, are rich in Omega 3s and lineoleic acids, are stored frozen – with a shelf life of 180 days, 4 days if thawed – and make a phenomenal upsell option for your staff.
+They have an 80/20 lean to fat ratio, they're rich in Omega 3s and linoleic acids, they're stored frozen — with a shelf life of 180 days, four days if thawed — and they make a phenomenal upsell option for your staff.
 Charge customers a premium price for choosing a grass-fed patty over a traditional beef patty and you’ll make more money without increasing your labor costs.

 The National Restaurant Association kicked off the event with a video about how the restaurant industry has changed over the years.
 Apparently, at the first-ever National Restaurant Show, 100 years ago, the themes of the day focused on “labor challenges, spiking food costs, and government interference.”

 The panelists introduced themselves and their businesses.

 John Cywinski, President of Applebee's: “2018 was the best performance for our brand in the past 25 years.
 This is a tough industry, so we don’t take that for granted, and we’re proud of where we are.”

 Randy Edeker, Chairman of the Board, CEO, & President Hy-Vee: “Hy-Vee is a 90-year old brand, and for us it’s about following the customers — their lifestyles, needs, and desires — and providing what they want.
 We’ve evolved with our customers as best we can, and that’s how we speak to survival as a brand.”